Eriol-0406/telegram-bot/README.md

 • Who are you & what do you do?
 • Where are you based?
 • One fun fact about you
-• How are you looking to contribute to Superteam MY?
+• How are you looking to contribute to telegram MY?
 ```

 ---